lunohodov/eventical/README.md

 #### You're always in control

-You decide who to share with.
-A variety of options allow for fine-grained sharing with individual characters, everyone in a corporation or alliance, or just the whole Universe.
+You decide who to share with - individual characters, everyone in a corporation or alliance, or the whole Universe.
+Or course, no one but yourself is also an option.

-Or course, sharing can be stopped at any time.

 ---